Overview frequency principle/spectral bias in deep learning: Introduction

 In practice, deep learning, often realized by deep neural networks (DNNs), has achieved tremendous success in many applications, such as computer vision, speech recognition, speech translation, and natural language processing, etc. It also has become an indispensable method for solving a variety of scientific problems.
 On the other hand, DNN sometimes fails and causes critical issues in applications.
 In theory, DNN remains a black box for decades.
 Many researchers make the analogy between the practical study of DNN and the alchemy.
 Due to the booming application of DNNs, it has become an important and urgent mission to establish a better theoretical understanding of DNNs.

-In recent years, theoretical study of DNNs flourishes.
-Yet, we still need to demonstrate clearly how these theoretical results provides key insight and guidance to practical study of DNNs.
-An insightful theory usually provides guidance to practice from two aspects\---capability and limitation.
+In recent years, theoretical study of DNNs has flourished.
+Yet, we still need clear demonstration of how these theoretical results provides key insight and guidance to practical study of DNNs.
+An insightful theory usually provide guidance for practice from two aspects\---capability and limitation.
 For example, the conservation of mass in chemistry informs the fundamental limitation of chemical reactions that they cannot turn one element into another, e.g., turning bronze into gold.
 On the other hand, they may combine elementary substances into their compounds.
 These understandings are extremely valuable, with which, the study of alchemy transforms into modern chemistry.
-In this work, we overview the discovery and studies about the frequency principle of deep learning \citep{xu_training_2018,xu2019frequency,rahaman2018spectral,zhang2021linear}, by which we obtain a basic understanding of the capability and limitation of deep learning, i.e., the difficulty in learning and achieving good generalization for high frequency data and the easiness and intrinsic preference for low frequency data.
-Based on this guideline of frequency principle, many algorithms has been developed to either employ this low frequency bias of DNN to well fit smooth data or design special tricks/architectures to alleviate the difficulty of DNN in fitting data known to be highly oscillatory \citep{liu2020multi,jagtap2019adaptive,cai2019phasednn,tancik2020fourier}.
+In this work, we overview the discovery and studies about the frequency principle of deep learning \citep{xu_training_2018,xu2019frequency,rahaman2018spectral,zhang2021linear}, by which we obtain a basic understanding of the capability and limitation of deep learning, i.e., the difficulty in learning and achieving good generalization for high frequency data as well as the easiness and intrinsic preference for low frequency data.
+Based on this guideline of frequency principle, many algorithms have been developed to either employ this low frequency bias of DNN to well fit smooth data or design special tricks/architectures to alleviate the difficulty of DNN in fitting data known to be highly oscillatory \citep{liu2020multi,jagtap2019adaptive,cai2019phasednn,tancik2020fourier}.
 Hopefully, by the development of frequency principle and theories from other perspectives, the practical study of deep learning would become a real science in the near future.